top of page

 Mission

-Supporting research into the quantum nature of space and time,
+support research into the quantum nature of space and time

 Quantum gravity aims to combine the lessons of Einstein's general theory of relativity about gravity, space and time with the insights of quantum mechanics.
 It is expected to lead to new insights into our fundamental understanding of the universe as it unravels the quantum nature of spacetime itself.